 Year Group End of term 1 expectations End of term 2 expectations End of year expectation (Essential Skill) 1 Use simple words and phrases to convey meaning.
 Begin to use 'and' to join words and clauses when prompted.
 Join words and clauses using 'and' appropriately.
 2 Begin to use co-ordination (using 'or', 'and', 'but') to join sentences where each clause is of equal value (e.g. Hurry up or we will miss the bus).
 Use co-ordination (using 'or', 'and', 'but') and with some support begin to use subordination (using 'when', 'if', 'that', 'because').
 Use subordination (e.g. when, if, that, because) and co-ordination (e.g. or, and, but).
 3 Notice the forms 'a' or 'an' (e.g. a rock or an open box).
 Notice and begin to use the forms 'a' or 'an' according to whether the next word begins with a consonant or a vowel (e.g. a rock or an open box).
 Use the forms 'a' or 'an' according to whether the next word begins with a consonant or a vowel (e.g. a rock, an open box).
-Use conjunctions, adverbs and prepositions to express time, place and cause (e.g. when, before, after, while, so, because, then, next, soon, therefore, during, in, because of).
-4 Confidently express time and cause using conjunctions (e.g. when, before, after, while, so, because).
-Experiment with a combination of conjunctions, adverbs and/or prepositions to express time and cause in own writing.
-Work with a response partner to evaluate and edit how effectively they have expressed time and cause in their writing.
-Confidently and consistently express time and cause by using both prepositions and adverbs, independently (e.g. before, after, during, in, because of, then, next, soon, therefore).
+Use conjunctions, adverbs and prepositions to express time, place and cause (e.g. when,

+4 Confidently express time and Experiment with a combination of before, after, while, so, because, then, next, soon, therefore, during, in, because of).
+Confidently and consistently express time and source by wring both propositions and adverted. cause using conjunctions (e.g. when, before, after, while, so, because). conjunctions, adverbs and/or prepositions to express time and cause in own writing.
+Work with a response partner to evaluate and edit how effectively they have expressed time and cause in their writing. cause by using both prepositions and adverbs, independently (e.g. before, after, during, in, because of, then, next, soon, therefore).
 5 Begin, with guidance, to indicate degrees of possibility using adverbs (e.g. perhaps).
 Use some adverbs and modal verbs to express degrees of possibility (e.g. surely, might, will).
 Indicate degrees of possibility using adverbs (e.g. perhaps and surely) or modal verbs (e.g. might, should, will and must).
 6 Recognise and find examples of the perfect form of verbs to mark relationships of time and cause.
 Use, with guidance, the perfect form of verbs to mark relationships of time and cause.
 Use the perfect form of verbs to mark relationships of time and cause.